 DEVELOPING VISUAL NARRATIVES

-ANTHOLOGY MINI PROJECT
+ANTHOLOGY PROJECT

 From the initial workshops introducing me to the different texts, I found that the necrosmologies folder stood out the most as it was a very dark, industrial world which is vastly different from the work I'd just completed and I fancied a change.
 Once again I decided to work with Izzy Molly and Xena for this mini brief, as we all wanted to do the same folder of texts and we could efficiently work together for such a short deadline.